espace

 Book or book chapters

-The right for an author to self-archive a copy of a book or book chapter is determined by the terms of the publishing agreement.
+The right for an author to self-archive a copy of a book or book chapter is made possible by the Open Scholarship Policy.
+Deposit these in the repository via Elements.

 Conference papers

-The right for an author to self-archive a copy of a conference paper is determined by the terms of the publishing agreement.
+The right for an author to self-archive a copy of a book or book chapter is made possible by the Open Scholarship Policy.
+Deposit these in the repository via Elements.

 Published versions of conference papers are seldom permitted to be made openly available in espace unless the author retains copyright or the proceedings are made available under an open licence.